 How to Win Friends and Influence People by Dale Carnegie

-But as I began reading it, I realised that there is a lot more to this book than I first thought.
+..but as I began reading it, I realized that there is a lot more to this book than I first thought.

 The book is about how to influence people to come around to your way of thinking.

 It advises you on how to manage human relationships, without friction or force.